 In addition, students may only attempt a course three times.
 An attempt is defined as any grade earned for a course with the exception of W7 or 7DC.
 A student who does not successfully pass a course on the third attempt will be dismissed from the program.
 Students dismissed from a program are not eligible for readmission into the same program.

 Students may incur a per credit hour fee for repeating a class(es).
 Students must remain active in order to be eligible for any retake fee.
 If a student withdraws from school, he/she will be charged the full per credit hour cost to retake a course.
+There may be an additional technology fee charged if a student's attendance goes beyond the graduation date listed on the enrollment agreement due to course retakes.
 Please see a Financial Aid Representative to discuss your situation.